 What is sickle cell disease?

 Sickle cell disease changes normal, round red blood cells into cells that can be shaped like crescent moons.
-The name “sickle cell” comes from the crescent shape of the cells.
-A sickle is a farm tool with a curved blade that can cut crops like wheat.
+The name "sickle cell" comes from the crescent shape of the cells.
+(A sickle is a tool with a crescent-shaped blade.)

 Normal red blood cells move easily through your blood vessels, taking oxygen to every part of your body.
 But sickled cells can get stuck and block blood vessels, which stops the oxygen from getting through.
 That can cause a lot of pain.
 It can also harm organs, muscles, and bones.